 The white sands of Pirita Beach stretch out over three kilometres onto the Gulf of Finland.
 In summer, it’s undoubtedly one of the top places to visit in Tallinn for locals looking to shed their Estonia winter blues.
 (In other words, don’t expect peace & quiet in peak season!)

 Aside from the beach itself and its various amenities (including a bowling alley, bar, and mini-golf course), the coast is fringed with a forested area featuring a handful of paved walking & biking paths.

-Where to stay: The best hotels for sightseeing in Tallinn
+Where to stay in Tallinn: The best hotels for sightseeing

 Thanks to its relatively compact size, choosing where to stay in Tallinn isn’t as difficult as in other larger European destinations.
 Since many of the top points of interest in Tallinn revolve in & around Old Town, this is a good place to start your accommodations search.

 - Hotel Imperial: One of the most budget-friendly choices in Old Town, this lovely hotel offers spacious rooms with a classic Baltic vibe.
 In true Northern European fashion, there’s also an on-site sauna and hot tub to take your relaxation up a notch.